gui2de/group-education/README.md

 ## Intervention Delivery with potential risks
 - purchase products
 - ensure sanitary prodcuts are distributed to treatment schools
-- ensure sanitary products are distributed by teachers to students (risk: sanitary proudcts don't reach intended beneficiaries i.e., female students)
+- ensure sanitary products are distributed by teachers to students (risk: sanitary products don't reach intended beneficiaries i.e., female students)
-- training sesions to teachers teaching in schools that are in treatment arm B (risk: teachers don't attend or engage with training session properly meaning they do not deliver effective workshops)
+- training sessions to teachers teaching in schools that are in treatment arm B (risk: teachers don't attend or engage with training session properly meaning they do not deliver effective workshops)
 - trained teachers then deliver workshops once per term to female students at schools in treatment arm B (risk: female students do not attend workshops)
 - collect data on school attendence of female students in each intervention arm (risk: school attendance data is unreliable or inaccurate or not collected to the same extent between different schools participating in the study)